rodney42/node-ghoma/README.md

 -------------------

 With firmware version <=1.0.06 you can use the embedded web server to adjust the control server address.
 See the fhem wiki page for instructions.
 With newer firmware version, this easy way to configure the plug is disabled.

-The only known way to run your own control server is to setup your own DNS and DHCP service.
+One way to run your own control server is to setup your own DNS and DHCP service.
 Then the DNS entry for 'plug.g-homa.com' must point to your own server and you are forced to use '4196' as listening port.

+Another way that may work for you is to use this node script to change the control server.
+See [config.js](https://github.com/rodney42/node-ghoma/blob/master/config.js).

 Further information
 -------------------